Nikola Vucevic Player Props: Bulls vs. 76ers

 Nikola Vucevic Insights vs. the 76ers

-- Vucevic is responsible for attempting 16.5% of his team's field goal attempts this season with 14.3 per game.

-- Vucevic is averaging 4.5 three-point field goal attempts per game this season, which is 15.9% of his team's shots from beyond the arc.
+- He's put up 4.5 threes per game, or 15.7% of his team's shots from beyond the arc this season.

-- Vucevic's opponents, the 76ers, have the slowest offensive tempo, averaging 99.7 possessions per game, while his Bulls average 101.6 per game, which ranks 27th among NBA teams.
+- Vucevic's Bulls average 101.8 possessions per game, which ranks 24th among NBA teams, while the 76ers are the league's slowest with 99.9 possessions per contest.

-- On the glass, the 76ers are third in the NBA, giving up 41.1 rebounds per game.
+- Giving up 41.1 rebounds per game, the 76ers are the third-ranked team in the NBA.

-- The 76ers are the sixth-ranked squad in the NBA, allowing 23.6 assists per game.
+- The 76ers are the sixth-ranked squad in the league, giving up 23.6 assists per game.

-- Looking at 3-pointers, the 76ers have allowed 11.5 makes per game, third in the NBA.
+- Looking at 3-pointers, the 76ers are third in the league, giving up 11.4 makes per contest.

 Nikola Vucevic vs. the 76ers